williamcaban/frr-gw/README.md

 #############################################################################
 ```

-This repository contains an example lab configuration for using an FRR-based Pod with the OpenShift Multiple External Gateway capability.
+This repository contains an example lab configuration for using an FRR-based Pod with the OVN Kubernetes Multiple External Gateway capability.

 To restrict the external gateway functionality to only work on a pre-selected set of namespaces, an example security profile using Kyverno has been included.